MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 ## The Core Problem

 The core problem that Reactive Programming attempts to deal with is automating the triggering of computations when any value (dependency) in the dependency graph changes.
 If there are multiple observable values, and we need to combine them into a computation, the Rx library should do this for us automatically.
+Also, the library should minimize recomputes automatically to enhance performance.

 The `ValueNotifier` class in Flutter is reactive in a sense because it notifies observers when there is a value change, but we need to manually listen to changes on all values to compute the full value.
 Look at this example and note how it requires the `_updateFullName` method to work.